-You can also plug the shore power into a household 15 amp outlet, using the included adapter, but be aware that the roof air conditioner requires a full 30 amp service.
+You can also plug the shore power into a household 15 amp outlet, using the included adapter, but be aware that the roof air conditioner requires a full 30 amp service (20 amp with soft start).
 Running the air conditioner through the 15 amp adapter is NOT recommended.

-The 12V DC system and House Battery
+The 12V DC System/House Battery

-Most electrical utilities on your trailer are designed to run on 12V DC.
+Most electrical utilities on your trailer are designed to run on 12V DC (battery).
 The 12V system is versatile but can only provide power to smaller fixtures and appliances.
-It will not power the roof air conditioner, microwave or electric water heater and it will not provide power to the interior household style outlets.
+It will not power the roof air conditioner, or microwave and it will not provide power to the interior household style outlets.

-The benefit of this system is that each of the 12V fixtures and appliances can be powered by the onboard house battery as well as a number of different sources including:
+Each of the 12V fixtures and appliances can be powered by the onboard house battery as well as a number of different sources including:

 - Your Shore Power hook-up

-- Solar array
+- Solar array\

-- Tow vehicle
+- Tow vehicle\\

 - 12V generator/charger

 - 120V generator via shore power hook up